apache/flink/docs/content/docs/dev/table/sqlClient.md

 ### SQL Syntax highlighting

 SQL Client can highlight SQL syntax with several color schemes.
-With `sql-client.display.default-color-scheme` it could be set a color scheme used after start of SQL Client.
+With `sql-client.display.default-color-schema` it could be set a color scheme used after start of SQL Client.
 Then with help of `Alt-h` (`Esc-h` in case of Mac) it is possible to switch to the next color scheme and pick more suitable.

 {{< top >}}